 A counselor guides couples to identify their feelings and self esteem and appropriately express them.
 When divorced, the individuals may have a great deal of animosity towards one another, making self care and expression difficult.

 Counseling teaches you how to manage these emotions and consider your former partner’s feelings.
 The divorced couple and counselor develop skills that do not let anger get in the way, which leads to more open and honest communication.
 This is essential for a divorced couple as they still need to maintain contact and deal with certain situations, especially if there are children involved.

 If children exist between a divorced couple, this makes counseling more necessary.
 A divorced couple who are parents together needs to learn how to put their children’s needs before their own.
 Divorce affects children greatly; many believe that it is often their fault when it is not.

 Divorce counseling shows a sign of strength.
-Divorce counselors are equipped to help you through this new phase of life and ensure that you are making progress.
+Divorce counselors are equipped to help you through grieving process in this new phase of life and ensure that you are making progress.